vic9112/PQC_Falcon/optimized/combined/README.md

   - Change the interface signals (input buffer, mode select(6 modes))
   - See under `~/fiFFNTT_ver9/ip/drivers/top_v1_0/src/xtop_hw.h` or `~/fiFFNTT_ver9/hls_code/fiFFNTT_wrapper.cpp` for more details about interface signals
   - See under `~/fiFFNTT_ver9` for synthesis report & co-simulation log file/report
-- Ver10:
-  - Change the output of NTT from uint to float64
-  - Thus we don't need to handle two buffer types in host code

 ## Interface Description